nav-e/range-anxiety-research-/README.md

 $ mvn package

-Drag and Drop the 'uk-towns.csv' file in the target folder.
+Drag and Drop the 'uk-towns.csv' file to the target folder.

 $ java -jar range-1.0-SNAPSHOT.jar.